A Seychelles Vacation with Kids

 When to Go

 The Seychelles are just south of the equator and the weather is warm anytime.
 The best months weather-wise (fewest winds) are considered to be April/May and October/November.
 December, January and February see the most rain.
-The best months price-wise at Six Senses Zil Pasyon (looking at the availability calendar for the next year) are September 2018, November-December (pre-Christmas) 2018, June-July 2019, and September 2019.
+The best months price-wise at Six Senses Zil Pasyon (looking at the availability calendar for 2020) are April, May and June.

 Six Senses Zil Pasyon is incredible on every level.
 Hopefully my photos capture some of the beauty.
 The water really looks like that!
 And we loved the boulders everywhere.
 The Seychelles are a chain of continental granite islands, left behind when Africa and India separated 200 million years ago, and the boulders are still there from that breakup.
 It’s a very different feel from coral and volcanic islands.